malcolmgroves/FluentQuery/README.markdown

     end;

 There's nothing incorrect about that code, but it's unclear both in terms of what items in the listbox we're acting on, and unclear what we're doing to those items.
-This is becuase the code that selects the strings we want to display, and the code that actually displays them, are all mixed in together.
+This is because the code that selects the strings we want to display, and the code that actually displays them, are all mixed in together.

 FluidQuery lets you represent the same thing like this: